BlueBrain/neurodamus/docs/online-lfp.rst

 To ensure accurate and valid LFP reports, make sure that the electrodes file corresponds to the circuit being used in your simulation.

+- **Stimulus Electrode Compatibility**: A common use case is that current will be injected into a population to account for synaptic inputs from neural populations that are not modeled.
+In this case, it is neccessary that total current over the neuron sums to zero in order to produce valid extracellular recording results.
+For IClamp electrodes, this is always the case.
+However, the Neuron SEClamp class does not fulfill this criterion due to numerical issues.
+We have created a new point process, `new_conductance_source`, available in `neurodamus-neocortex`, which does fulfill the criterion.
+Therefore, If an SEClamp source is present in the simulation config file, and `new_conductance_source` is compiled, this will be used instead of the SEClamp mechanism.
+If `new_conductance_source` is not available, SEClamp will be used, and extracellular recording results should not be trusted.

 By keeping these considerations in mind, you can ensure a smooth and successful usage of the online LFP calculation feature.

 Conclusion